CosmoGW/CosmoGW/README.md

 **Email:** alberto.roperpol@unige.ch
 **GitHub:** [albertoroperpol](https://github.com/AlbertoRoper)

-If you use any of the cosmoGW results, please cite this [repository](https://github.com/cosmoGW/cosmoGW) and the relevant references listed in the routines.
+If you use any of the cosmoGW results, please cite this [repository](https://github.com/cosmoGW/cosmoGW), the [manual] (coming soon) and the relevant references listed in the routines.

 Feel free to reach out for questions, issues, or collaboration!
 I would also love to hear about your interest for this project and your work, so feel free to reach out for questions, issues, or collaboration!